-Persons appointed to this rank shall hold an earned doctorate, terminal degree, or be "All But Dissertation" (ABD) in their field.
+Persons appointed to this rank shall hold an earned doctorate, terminal degree, or be "All But Dissertation" (ABD) in their field or related field.
 In certain disciplines a master's degree plus professional certification appropriate to the discipline will meet the degree requirements.
 Assistant Professors shall show competence and creativity in teaching, demonstrated ability to do scholarly or creative work, and serve on university committees.
 Assistant Professors must complete their doctorate or terminal degree prior to applying for tenure or promotion to Associate Professor.

-23.5.4 Tenure
+23.5.4 Tenure and/or Promotion

-Beginning in the Spring semester of the sixth year of a six year probationary tenure-track period, faculty members hired after Fall 2010 are reviewed for tenure status.
-Probationary faculty hired prior to Spring 2011 may elect to be reviewed in either their fifth or sixth probationary year.
-If approved by the President, tenure status will be granted with the subsequent year's contract.
+In the Spring semester of the sixth year of a six year probationary tenure-track period, faculty members are reviewed for tenure status and, in the case of Assistant Professors, for promotion to Associate Professor, If approved by the President, tenure status will be granted with the subsequent year's contract.
 Faculty members who will not be awarded tenure will be notified by the last day of the spring semester of the same year.
 The faculty member denied tenure will be given a terminal year contract for the following academic year.